 2. Net Profit: –

-It is an excess of Total incomes over total expenses.
+When there is an excess of Total incomes over total expenses is known as Net profit.

 1. Gross Loss: –